The Paseo (Pasadena): Plaza Pasadena (1980 – 2001)

+Paseo Colorado (2001 – 2017)

 Paseo Colorado opened in September 2001, retaining the Macy's store from the original development and added a supermarket and movie theater complex.
-Two years later, the outdoor center was sold to Developers Diversified Realty Corp. for $114 million.
+Two years later, the outdoor center was sold to Developers Diversified Realty Corp. for $114 million in 2003.

-In November 2010, the Paseo Colorado saw the opening of Noor, a 16,000 sq ft event space featuring state-of-the-art audio/visual and lighting and seating for up to 350 guests for banquets in its large ballroom, the Sofia, and 140 guests for banquets in its smaller ballroom, the Ella.
+In May 2010, Pacific Paseo 14 was replaced by ArcLight Pasadena.
+A few months later, the Paseo Colorado saw the opening of Noor, a 16,000 sq ft event space featuring state-of-the-art audio/visual and lighting and seating for up to 350 guests for banquets in its large ballroom, the Sofia, and 140 guests for banquets in its smaller ballroom, the Ella in November 2010.

 On January 3, 2013, Macy's announced their store at Paseo Colorado would close in early spring 2013.
 At the time of the store closure, there were plans to demolish the Macy's building and replace it with a multi-story hotel.

 In March 2013, Gelson's announced that they would close their store at Paseo Colorado on July 21, 2013.
 This store had been at this location since Paseo Colorado first opened 12 years prior.
+The closing of the supermarket in 2013 resulted for the first time in which the shopping development did not having a major retail anchor on the premise and thus marking the gradual move away from retailing and towards the hospitality industry.

 By late 2014, the mall was in the process of obtaining the necessary local governmental licenses to replace the vacant Macy's Department Store with a Hyatt Place hotel and mixed-use condominium complex.
 After obtaining the necessary permits, DDR began the demolition process in August 2015.

 In January 2016, DDR sold the retail development to Cypress Equities of Dallas.

-It was renamed The Paseo in 2017.
+The Paseo (2017 – present)

+The shopping development was renamed The Paseo in 2017.
+H&M opened a new store in the development in December 2017.
+A Hyatt Place opened in December 2018; the site had formerly been occupied by a Macy's.

+ArcLight Pasadena was closed in March 2020 as a result of the COVID pandemic.
+In April 2021, its parent company announced that none of its theaters would reopen.
+In April 2023, it was announced that Regal Cinemas had acquired the lease to the former Arclight Cinema at the mall and that it would reopen as part of the company's chain.
+On June 1, 2023, Regal Cinemas opened its doors at the former Arclight Cinemas.

+Rubio's Coastal Grill closed a third of its restaurants including its Paseo Pasadena location while it filed for Chapter 11 bankruptcy protection in June 2024.